Heiner1/AAPS-Wiki-en/Preferences.md

 * You can set default prime amounts - this will prime the pump the value specified and this insulin is counted as used from the reservoir but not counted in IOB calculations.
 See the instruction booklet in your cannula box for how many units should be primed depending on needle length and tubing length.
 * You can change the display on the homescreen and watch for the values that are in range.
 Note that this is just how the graphs look and doesn't impact on your target or calculations.
 * 'Shorten tab titles' allows you to see more tab titles on screen, for example the 'Open APS' tab becomes 'OAPS', 'Objectives' becomes 'Obj' etc.
-*  'Local Alerts' lets you decide if you receive a warning and after how long for not receiving blood glucose values or the pump being unreachable.
+*  'Local Alerts' lets you decide if you receive a warning and after how long for not receiving blood glucose values (stale data) or the pump being unreachable.
 If you frequently get pump unreachable alerts then enable BT Watchdog in the Advanced Settings.
 ## Advanced Settings ``requires more work
 * OpenAPS MA
   * Always use short average delta instead of...